burieberry/cat-clicker-KO/README.md

 ## How to Use

 - Download repo and open `index.html`
+- Select a cat from the list!
-- Click on the cat to increase its click count.
+- Click on the cat image to increase the selected cat's click count.
 - See cat's level change as click count increases.

 ***